Nepiki/Guides/Adventures-of-Dino-Riki-achievement-guide-roadmap.md

 You will also most likely get enough powerups to unlock _Maximum Carnage_ and _I really Shouldn't Put This in HyperDrive_ (weapons and speed tiles) by playing naturally

-Finally, clearing all stages will net you the 7 story-related achievements
+Clearing all stages will net you the 7 story-related achievements

+**UPDATE** A revision has been made for this game to include beating the game without using the continue cheat.
+So most likely you will need another playthrough to manage this.
+If you lose all your lives, you will need to start the game over to get those achievements